Structural Identifiability of Series-Parallel LCR Systems

 In the case of LC systems, we can actually make a slightly stronger statement.

-\begin{cor} In an LC system, the difference of the largest degree of either side of the constitutive equation is \textbf{exactly} one.
-Similarly, the difference of the smallest degree of either side of the constitutive equation of an LC system is \textbf{exactly} one. \end{cor}
+\begin{cor} In an LC system, the absolute difference of the largest order of either side of the constitutive equation is \textbf{exactly} one.
+Similarly, the absolute difference of the smallest order of either side of the constitutive equation of an LC system is \textbf{exactly} one. \end{cor}

 \begin{proof} This is true by the exact same argument in the proof of Proposition \ref{prop:LCR_diff_one}, where the base cases are only the single inductor and single capacitor systems, and replacing any ``less than or equal to'' statements with ``equal to'' statements. \end{proof}